Note: This article pertains to setup for the Circle device. If you are looking to enable Circle on your NETGEAR router, check out this article.

 Go to the Wi-Fi settings on your device and connect to the Circle device's hotspot (a unique Wi-Fi network broadcasted by the Circle device itself).
 The name will be something like "Circle-3HA7".
 Use the password "mycircle" to join the Circle device's hotspot, then return to the Circle app.
 Can't connect using that password?
 Check out this article.

-NOTE: Do not connect back to your home Wi-Fi until after you have selected your home Wi-Fi from inside the Circle app and receive the confirmation that the pairing process is complete.
+Make sure you don't connect back to your home Wi-Fi until after you have selected your home Wi-Fi from inside the Circle app and receive the confirmation that the pairing process is complete.

 - Tell Circle your Wi-Fi network & password.